 Music for Psychedelic Therapy – Psychedelic Therapy With Music

-Music seems to be inextricably linked to the psychedelic experience.
-Who doesn’t like psychedelic trip music or call it mushroom music for those searching for the best songs to trip to.
+Music seems to be inextricably linked to the special experience.
+Who doesn’t like special trip music or call it mushroom music for those searching for the best songs to trip to.

-So connected are the two that scieshantists at Johns Hopkins actually have a Johns Hopkins psychedelic playlist that gets used during research studies concerning psilocybin.
-How about that – a scientist-approved “tripping” playlist, mushroom trip playlist, or a psychedelic playlist which includes relaxing mushroom music and songs to trip to!
+So connected are the two that scieshantists at Johns Hopkins actually have a Johns Hopkins special playlist that gets used during research studies concerning cubensis.
+How about that – a scientist-approved “tripping” playlist, mushroom trip playlist, or a special playlist which includes relaxing mushroom music and songs to trip to!

-In today’s entry on The Psilocybe Philosophy blog, you’ll learn where to see that mushroom trip music playlist, and also get the chance to learn more about music, magic mushrooms, and their undoubtedly ancient relationship that can be had with the best mushroom trip music.
+In today’s blog, you’ll learn where to see that mushroom trip music playlist, and also get the chance to learn more about music, mushrooms, and their undoubtedly ancient relationship that can be had with the best mushroom trip music.

-You’ll learn about the best music for mushrooms and about psychedelic therapy with music:
+You’ll learn about the best music for mushrooms and about special therapy with music:

-- The history of music and its relationship with the psychedelic experience
+- The history of music and its relationship with the special experience

 - How to Avoid A Bad Trip